From helium to lithium and aluminium, discover some of the elements at risk

 Mining mania

 Lithium supplies are an area of particular concern.
-We use this metal in rechargeable lithium-ion batteries, such as for phones and cars.
+We use this metal in rechargeable lithium-ion batteries, found in phones and cars.
 There are immense deposits of lithium in the Earth’s crust and we have barely touched some of the largest deposits, such as those under Bolivia.
 Nevertheless, demand may lead to us mining all of this by the end of this century.
-Some countries, including China, are investing huge amounts of money in building roads abroad to secure future access to other countries’ lithium mines because of the possibility that lithium supplies will run out.
+Some countries, including China, are investing huge amounts of money in building roads abroad to secure future access to other countries’ lithium mines because of the possibility that lithium supplies could run out.

 Running out of helium would be a major concern for everyone, not just partygoers